 Originally the paper used came from a supplier, but a filter paper was developed and produced to their own specifications in 1912 and by 1929 the business, now Bentz & Sohn, had expanded but with no facilities available in Dresden moved to an old chocolate factory in Minden, North Rhine Westphalia.
 There it remains to this day.

 The headquarters of a global family concern, its beginnings in a kitchen with Melitta Bentz, a mother, wife and German inventor, who revolutionized the preparation of coffee and made drinking it an even better experience for all of us.

-He filled flexible metal tubes with the mixture and by this invented 'Zahnpasta', toothpaste, which quickly became popular around the world and gave dental hygiene a place in our daily lives.
+He filled flexible metal tubes with the mixture and invented "Zahnpasta", toothpaste, which quickly became popular around the world and gave dental hygiene a place in our daily lives.

-No longer produced only by Bayer, and despite all the alternative drugs now on the market, 50,000 tons of 'acetylsalicyclic' acid, Aspirin, continue to be produced annually.
+No longer produced only by Bayer, and despite all the alternative drugs now on the market, 50,000 tons of "acetylsalicyclic" acid, Aspirin, continue to be produced annually.

-Das Pferd frisst keinen Gurkensalat, 'The horse does not eat cucumber salad', were the first words spoken through das Telephon, the name given the device by its German inventor Johann Philipp Reis a 27-year-old science teacher from Hesse in Germany, on 26th October 1861, and they were just barely understood at the receiving end.
+"Das Pferd frisst keinen Gurkensalat", The Horse Does Not Eat Cucumber Salad, were the first words spoken on 26th October 1861 through "das Telephon", the name given the device by its inventor a 27-year-old science teacher from Hesse in Germany Johann Philipp Reis.
+And they were just barely understood at the receiving end.